 A natural beach with a beautiful sea covered with black stones thanks to the volcanic formation next to the village of Mavra Volia.
 If you’re coming from the village, you can reach the natural beach after walking a few hundred meters to the right of the pier.
-Since the beach is under protection, there is no facility in it but you can bring your own umbrella.
+Since the beach is under protection, there is no facility on it but you can bring your umbrella.
 It is hard to walk barefoot on the stones so it’s recommended to wear slippers or sandals.

 A unique attraction in the center of the island.
 A World Heritage Site.
 One of the must-see attractions in Chios.
 Nea Moni Monastery is an impressive monastery complex with fortification.
-It is a magnificent monastery with stunning mosaics and hagiographies that are an incomparable example of Byzantine art.
+It is a magnificent monastery with stunning mosaics and hagiographies that are incomparable examples of Byzantine art.
 Skulls of those slaughtered by the Turks during the massacre of Chios are kept in a special area.

-An abandoned medieval village, with stone houses, glued to each other that are very nicely preserved.
+An abandoned medieval village, with stone houses, glued to each other that is very nicely preserved.
 It is worth visiting to be able to see what the medieval villages in Chios were like.
 If you are a traveler looking for unique experiences from your visit to Chios, then take the road to Anavatos.
-This dead castle city on the western edge of Central Chios, which was unjustly and brutally deserted with the massacres of the 19th century is worth a visit.
+This dead castle city on the western edge of Central Chios, which was unjustly and brutally deserted after the massacres of the 19th century is worth a visit.

 View this post on Instagram

 At the southern end of Chios, crossing slopes full of mastic trees, you can reach Vroulidia beach, one of the best beaches on the island.
 Pebbly beach, turquoise, and crystal clear water can be seen here.
 Access, however, is a bit difficult but worthwhile.